rhdhorchestrator/rhdhorchestrator.github.io/content/1.5/docs/core-concepts/workflow-types/_index.md

 ---

 > **🚨 Deprecation Notice: 🚨**
 > In the next Orchestrator release, Workflow Types will be retired.
-All workflows will act as infrastructure workflows, and no workflow will act as an assesment workflow. <br>
+All workflows will act as infrastructure workflows, and no workflow will act as an assessment workflow. <br>

 The Orchestrator features two primary workflow categories:
 - *Infrastructure workflows*: focus on automating infrastructure-related tasks